1. The atmosphere is the envelope of_____________.

 Explanation: It separates troposphere from stratosphere.

-9. The layer of atmosphere where ozone is concentrated is:
+9. The layer of atmosphere where ozone is concentrated is_____________.

 A) Troposphere